irisxu02/ldm-htg-project/README.md

 Some image samples we've generated and saved are in the `image_samples/` and `image_samples_sd3m/` folders.

 ---
 Extra notes: the original DiffusionPen repo is missing a `requirements.txt`, which we add in here, but some packages needed in the environment may still be missing from the list.
-Setup with huggingface is not included in the description here, but an account is needed.
+Setup with huggingface also required.